greggman/jsbenchit/README.md

 JSPerf disappeared, JSBench.me is hard to read.
 JSBen.ch is buggy and can't save more than a small amount of text.
+I seemed to me this might not be that hard (famous last words 😅).

+In any case this is open source so contributions welcome.

 ## License: [MIT](LICENSE.md)